 We understand firsthand the way this lifestyle can impact a family, and particularly an intimate relationship.
 When looking for help, it is important for you to find people who can truly support you, who are competent and comprehend the first responder life.

 We are here to help the loved ones of first responders and military personnel process and cope with the demands of the lifestyle.
 From the disrupted routines, to the feelings of disconnect, to the question of, "What is the meaning for all of this?", you can be understood and accepted in ways that help you feel truly seen by another.

 You will gain insights into the way your story impacts the story of your responder, as well as how to enhance the hope this life can bring you.
 We can also help with the disconnect and lost intimacy in your relationship with your responder, finding comfort through the chaos of the lifestyle.

-First Responder Spouses Individual Counseling sessions last between 45-50 minutes and cost $120 per session.
+First Responder Spouses Individual Counseling sessions last between 45-50 minutes.
+To know the fees and costs for sessions, look here.
 Sessions occur on average once every week or two weeks.
 Based on your goals and treatment needs, counseling can be as brief as 8-10 sessions or can be longer-term over a year or two.

 Empower Yourself - You will find the confidence in yourself to face obstacles with energy and find creative solutions.

 Learn to Calm Your Mind - You can find ways to regulate your thoughts and emotions even in this stressful lifestyle, with crazy schedules and dynamics.
 Gaining that inner peace.